 At the MacEwan University Social Innovation Institute, we connect you with experts and innovators who support your commitment to positive change.
-We convene events that encourage social innovation and collaboration, bring together community partners for learning and research and host social labs where prototype solutions are developed.
+We convene events that encourage social innovation, social entrepreneurship and collaboration, bring together community partners for learning and research and host social labs where prototype solutions are developed and pilots are incubated.
 Let us introduce you to the students, faculty and other changemakers who have the expertise and creativity to move your ideas forward.

 Social innovation, social labs, social entrepreneurs—these are exciting times for people who want to influence the world in positive ways.
 Here are a few examples of the types of projects we support:

 A new university graduate has the seed of an idea for a tech start-up, but wants to make sure it is a sustainable, socially responsible enterprise.